mareklabuzekintive/soszjal/index.md

 If you have any further questions - see below.

+### Thanks

+- To Karol Żukowski for testing the bot and all talks how to make your experience with it as good as possible!
+- To Andrzej Rygol for interest and last minute testing.
+- To all who responded to initial poll to express support for this initiative.

 ### Further questions and contact

 Write an email to me (marek.labuzek@intive.com) of find me on our skype for Business or classic Skype at marek_lab.